AlaskaAirlines/AuroDocsSite/src/content/markdown/auroLabs.md

 # AuroLabs: BETA

-Building a design system is dependent on the contribution of others.
-From the very beginning Auro positioned itself to be open and welcome to contributions by making it open source.
+Building a successful design system requires sustained community contribution.
+Since the very beginning we've been committed an open-source development model.
+We encourage your participation and input.

-But making a project open source isn't enough when it comes to growing a community based tool.
-Welcome to AuroLabs!
+But making a project open-source isn't enough when it comes to growing a community-based tool.
+So welcome to AuroLabs!

 ## Please don't mind the mess